gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieve all the blogs which are present in the application.
+Use this API to get all the blogs.

 *Returned Response:*